Tech-at-DU/ACS-1220-Authentication-and-Associations/README.md

 Assignments or corrections submitted **more than 7 days (1 week) late** will **not** be accepted.

-The **absolute last day** to submit any assignment will be **Friday, March 5 at 11:59 PM**.
+The **absolute last day** to submit any assignment will be **Friday, May 14 at 11:59 PM**.
 After that, no other extensions may be granted even in extenuating circumstances due to a hard deadline for submitting grades.

 If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.